-- Solution of the company uses medicated premixtures or additives, coccidiostats and histomonostats or vitamins A, D or Copper, Selenium as such or in the form of premixes. - ✤ 1 every 2 years in other cases.
+- Once a year if the company uses medicated premixtures or additives, coccidiostats and histomonostats or vitamins A, D or Copper, Selenium as such or in the form of premixes. - \$\ 1 every 2 years in other cases.

 III- TECALIMAN TECHNICAL SHEET - TECHNICAL RULES FOR ASSESSING THE HOMOGENISATION PERFORMANCE OF A BATCH MIXER